HoelzelJon/MM25-Java-Starter-Pack/README.md

         * Make sure to NOT have `bin` at the end of your `JAVA_HOME` environment variable.
     * Check that the `JAVA_HOME` environment variable is set correctly.
         * For Windows, you can run `echo %JAVA_HOME%`.
 You should see a result similar to `C:\Program Files\Java\jdk1.8.0_171`.
 Note that this does NOT end with `\bin`.
-        * For Mac users, you can run `echo $JAVA_HOME`.
+        * For Mac and Linux users, you can run `echo $JAVA_HOME`.
 You should see a result similar to `/Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home`.

 2. Install Node.
 To do this, go [here](https://nodejs.org/en/download/) and download the appropriate installer for your operating system.
     * Run the installer with all the defaults.